Everything you need to know about epileptologists

 According to the American Academy of Neurology, a neurologist can be defined as: “a medical doctor with specialized training in diagnosing, treating and managing disorders of the brain and nervous system”.

-Neurologists spend almost 10 years in training before they are fully qualified.
+In the United States, neurologists spend many years in training before they are fully qualified.
 And, if they wish to specialize in particular illnesses such as epilepsy (or other brain issues like dementia, headaches or stroke) they may need to do one or two more years of study.

 How can a neurologist help with epilepsy?

-Around one third of people with epilepsy have seizures that cannot be controlled with regular medication (this is called ‘refractory’ or drug-resistant epilepsy).
-In this case it can be useful to speak to an epileptologist who will provide more specialized care.
+Some people with epilepsy find their seizures can be managed using anti seizure medications (ASMs).
+However, around one third of people with epilepsy have seizures that cannot be controlled with regular medication (this is called drug-resistant epilepsy).
+In this case it may be useful to visit a comprehensive epilepsy centre for specialist care where you may be seen by an epileptologist.

 What tools do neurologists use?

-Neurologists use a wide variety of tools to help them diagnose and understand what is going on for you.
-These tools and methods include:
+Epileptologists may use a wide variety of tools to help them diagnose and understand what is going on for their patients.
+These tools and methods could include:

 Learn more: What is seizure tracking and why’s it important?